Ira and Evelyn’s Marriage

 “Your mother makes it for him.”

 “II don’t know.
-But I’ll say it like this.
+It’s him.
 There are no leftovers.
-He cleans his plate and hers.”
+He cleans his plate and hers.
+And ours too when we were younger”

 Jeremy says nothing.